TLINDEN/jaildk/README.md

 2. **tmp layer**: Just a ramdisk for `/tmp`, the size can be tuned.
 3. **dev layer**: Contains /dev/null and friends, required by every jail.
 4. **log layer**:  Here  we  have our  first  versioned layer  for `/var/log`.
-Notise how all other layers are using the same version, this  is done  by purpose  (but can  be changed  if you  like).
+Notice how all other layers are using the same version, this  is done  by purpose  (but can  be changed  if you  like).
 The version is a jail variable (see  below) which is being used for all layers.
 5. **application  layer**: As  you know if  you're using  FreeBSD, any additional software,  wether installed from  a port or  as package, will be  installed to  `/usr/local`.
 In our  case it  contains the mysql   server  software,   bash   and  a   couple  of   supporting utilities.
 It is being mounted read-only, so no new software can be installed in the running jail.
-This might sound annoying at first, because you can't  just install stuff inside the  jail anytime.
+This might sound annoying at first, because you  can't just install  stuff inside the jail  anytime you like.
 But it  forces you to work more disciplined.
 Once a jail has been completely  built you can  be sure, all components  match with each other.
 Read below how to install or update software in a jail.
 6. **/etc layer**: this just contains  the normal etc, it is basically a stripped copy of the host `/etc`.
 We do not use it at all inside a  jail, but  it's required  nontheless.
 There  are some  exceptions